What is an engineer?

 So how do we learn to devise with cleverness?
 I agree that a very large tool box of skills is needed as an engineer and many of those we learn in university.
 While we may not use everything classes teach us, a basic understanding of calculus, heat transfer, dynamics, physics and such will start us down the right track.
 Other tools we can learn from various experiences in the engineering field.
 But I truly believe the core of problem solving capabilities comes from nothing better than solving problems!
 Solving various types of problems, in many differing situations, where you hold the responsibility and you make the decisions.
 But this is so hard to come by as an undergrad student.
 It is a rare chance and incredible opportunity where a company will allow an undergrad student to have such a responsibility—to solve real problems.

 This is why I am so thankful I was offered the opportunity to work with Southwestern Advantage while I was a student at Georgia Tech.
-The Southwestern Advantage summer internship program not only allows–but encourages, motivates, and teaches–college interns to run their own company.
+The Southwestern Advantage program not only allows–but encourages, motivates, and teaches–college interns to build their own business.
 While running my own company was never something that interested me, this job forced into independence and responsibility because I was in charge.
 I was placed in situations away from home, away from family and friends, doing a job I knew little about.
 But that is exactly what I needed to learn how to solve problems.
-In this summer job, I was met with so many various problems, daily.
+In this experience, I was met with so many various problems, daily.
 By encountering problems in logistics, self motivation, supplies, efficiency, time, money…all while dealing with people of all economic and cultural identities…and I being the person who accepted the responsibility…then I truly understood how to solve problems in all those areas and so many more.

 This intense “non-engineering” experience made me such an intriguing graduate that I never applied for a single job but was approached and offered numerous engineering management jobs.
-While many of my friends were searching for any engineering job, I got to pick and choose from many exciting offers and finally choose to work for Georgia Tech Research Institute as a research engineer for sustainable technology in third world countries.
+While many of my classmates were searching for any engineering job, I got to pick from a list of exciting offers and finally choose to work for Georgia Tech Research Institute as a research engineer for sustainable technology in third world countries.
 I implemented and evaluated emergency water treatment systems from around the world.
 I did consultant work for Yellowstone National Park, living there, analyzing renewable technologies and water conservation for them.
 And I helped design a way of sanitizing human waste using solar power.
 This last endeavor led me to receive a grant from the Chilean government to move down to Santiago to implement and test my technology.
 So at 24 years old, I started my own company, lived abroad in Chile, tested my own technology, all for people without any kind of sanitation who make less than $2 a day.
 And if that had not fulfilled enough of my dreams, I am now on my way to Kenya to continue the same work on a much larger scale.

 Chief Engineer/Co-Founder at Sanivation